greybarley/sales-forecasting/README.md

 A plot comparing the actual sales and the predicted sales.
 The plot helps visualize the model's performance in predicting sales for the test period.

-# Contributing
-Contributions are welcome!
-If you have any suggestions or improvements, please create a pull request or open an issue.

-# Fork the repository
-Create your feature branch (git checkout -b feature/fooBar) Commit your changes (git commit -m 'Add some fooBar') Push to the branch (git push origin feature/fooBar) Create a new Pull Request